 Out-of-state ownership and business-model disruptions have left Oregon with media enterprises unwilling and unable to devote sufficient resources to quality, independent local journalism.

-Eugene and Salem are currently served by “ghost newspapers” owned by a hedge fund.
+Eugene’s “ghost newspaper” and Salem’s much-depleted daily are owned by a hedge fund.
 They produce few of the stories they publish.
 They do not provide routine coverage of government meetings.
-They are called “ghosts” because their existence is so insubstantial.
 In Portland, the newsroom of the New York City-owned newspaper The Oregonian — which once had 400 reporters and editors — has shrunk by more than 80 percent.
+In addition, the daily has sold its building and printing plant.

 The Klamath Herald & News lost all its reporters last year and is now owned by a Minneapolis-based company.
 Other newspapers like the Lebanon Express, Medford Mail Tribune, and Bandon Western World have closed entirely.
 The McMinnville News-Register just dropped to a weekly printing schedule.

 That same day, EO Media, the second-largest locally owned news company in Oregon, which publishes the Bend Bulletin, The Daily Astorian, and 13 other newspapers across the state, announced it would lay off 15% of its workforce.
-It also announced it would stop printing five of its newspapers entirely and would put itself up for sale to what will almost certainly be an out-of-state buyer.
+It also announced it would stop printing five of its newspapers entirely and would put itself up for sale to what would almost certainly be an out-of-state buyer.
+On October 23, EO announced it had also been sold to Carpenter Media.

 The result of all this?
 According to The Oregonian, 75% of our state’s newspaper jobs have been eliminated in the past 24 years.